etn-electrical/zephyr-icd-mmplus/doc/services/device_mgmt/smp_groups/smp_group_1.rst

         (str,opt)"splitStatus" : (int)
     }

-In case of error the CBOR data takes the form:
+In case of error the CBOR data takes form:

 .. code-block:: none